-Have you started baking your own sourdough bread?
-It's such a rewarding skill to learn.
+Baking your own sourdough bread is such a rewarding skill to learn.
 There is no better smell than fresh sourdough coming out of the oven!
 It's absolute heaven.

-Patience to master handling the dough, learning how long to let it bulk ferment for without letting it go over.
+Patience to develop the gluten, learning how long to let it bulk ferment for without letting it go over.
 Patience while you watch the timer tick until you can open the lid of your Dutch Oven.

 It's hard!
 But if you can have a little bit of patience, you will be rewarded with better sourdough bread, I promise!
 Just make time your friend.